MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 	jmp $
 ```

-In our previous samples of using the BIOS Service `0Eh:10h` were printing only one character, in real world, we need to print a *string* of characters and that's what the function `print_string` exactly does, it takes the memory address which is stored in the register `si` and prints the character which is stored in it, then it goes to the next memory address and prints the character which is stored in it and so on, that is, `print_string` prints a string character by character by using loop.
+Our previous samples of using the BIOS Service `0Eh:10h` were printing only one character, in real world, we need to print a *string* of characters and that's what the function `print_string` exactly does, it takes the memory address which is stored in the register `si` and prints the character which is stored in it, then it goes to the next memory address and prints the character which is stored in it and so on, that is, `print_string` prints a string character by character by using loop.
 So, you may ask, how `print_string` can know when should it stop?
 There should be a stop condition in any loop, otherwise, it is an infinite loop.

 A string in C programming language, as in our situation, is an *array of characters*, and the same problem of "where does a string end" is encountered in C programming language, to solve the problem, each string in C programming language ends with a special character named *null character* and represented by the symbol `\0` in C ^[This type of strings named *null-terminated strings*.], so, you can handle any string in C character by character and once you encounter the null character `\0` that means you have reached the end of the string.
 We are going to use the same mechanism in our bootloader to recognize the end of a string by putting the value `0` as a marker in the end of the string.
 By using this way, we can now use the service `0Eh:10h` to print any string character by character through a loop and once we encounter the value `0` we can stop the printing.